max123kl/J4.docs/CONTRIBUTING.md

 Getting started with [git and github](https://guides.github.com/activities/hello-world/).
 If you don't have git on your machine, [install it]( https://help.github.com/articles/set-up-git/).
 #### *If you're not comfortable with command line, [here are tutorials using GUI tools.]( #tutorials-using-other-tools )*
+The JDoc wiki also has a [good tutorial](https://docs.joomla.org/Visual_Studio_Code_Primer) of how to use [VScodium]() or [VS Code](https://code.visualstudio.com/), two lightweight IDE environments that work well with GitHub.
+The differences are [described here](https://www.roboleary.net/tools/2022/05/31/vscode-vscodium-which-should-i-use.html).

 ## Working with this repository